akka/akka/akka-docs/src/main/paradox/typed/actor-lifecycle.md

 referenced, every Actor that is created must also explicitly be destroyed.
 The only simplification is that stopping a parent Actor will also recursively stop all the child Actors that this parent has created.
-All actors are also stopped automatically when the `ActorSystem` is shut down.
+All actors are also stopped automatically when the @apidoc[ActorSystem](typed.ActorSystem) is shut down.

 @@@ note
 An `ActorSystem` is a heavyweight structure that will allocate threads,